aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1019 Anal fissure

+An anal fissure is a small split or tear in the thin moist tissue (mucosa) lining the lower rectum (anus).

+Causes

+Anal fissures are very common in infants, but they may occur at any age.

+In adults, fissures may be caused by passing large, hard stools, or having diarrhea for a long time.
+Other factors may include:

+Decreased blood flow to the area

+Too much tension in the sphincter muscles that control the anus

+The condition affects males and females equally.
+Anal fissures are also common in women after childbirth and in people with Crohn disease.

+Symptoms

+Anal fissures may cause painful bowel movements and bleeding.
+There may be blood on the outside of the stool or on the toilet paper (or baby wipes) after a bowel movement.

+Symptoms may begin suddenly or develop slowly over time.

+Other symptoms may include:

+A crack in the anal skin that can be seen when the area is stretched slightly (the fissure is almost always in the middle)

+Constipation

+Exams and Tests

+The health care provider will perform a rectal exam and look at the anal tissue.
+Other medical tests that may be done include:

+Anoscopy -- examination of the anus, anal canal, and lower rectum

+Sigmoidoscopy -- examination of the lower part of large intestine

+Biopsy -- removal of rectal tissue for examination

+Colonoscopy -- examination of the colon

+Treatment

+Most fissures heal on their own and do not need treatment.

+To prevent or treat anal fissures in infants, be sure to change diapers often and clean the area gently.

+CHILDREN AND ADULTS

+Worrying about pain during a bowel movement may cause a person to avoid them.
+But not having bowel movements will only cause the stools to become even harder, which can make anal fissure worse.

+Prevent hard stools and constipation by:

+Making dietary changes -- eating more fiber or bulk, such as fruits, vegetables, and grains

+Drinking more fluids

+Using stool softeners

+Ask your provider about the following ointments or creams to help soothe the affected skin:

+Numbing cream, if pain interferes with normal bowel movements

+Petroleum jelly

+Zinc oxide, 1% hydrocortisone cream, Preparation H, and other products

+A sitz bath is a warm water bath used for healing or cleansing.
+Sit in the bath 2 to 3 times a day.
+The water should cover only the hips and buttocks.

+If the anal fissures do not go away with home care methods, treatment may involve:

+Botox injections into the muscle in the anus (anal sphincter)

+Minor surgery to relax the anal muscle

+Prescription creams such as nitrates or calcium channel blockers, applied over the fissure to help relax the muscles

+Outlook (Prognosis)

+Anal fissures often heal quickly without any more problems.

+People who develop fissures once are more likely to have them in the future.

 - 1018 Marking Menus

 You can quickly access many of your most commonly used tools with marking menus.